There are two locations to configure settings that affect how your app is built:

 |Texture Compression||The Unity Android build system supports the following texture compressionA method of storing data that reduces the amount of storage space it requires.
 See Texture Compression, Animation Compression, Audio Compression, Build Compression.

 See in Glossary format options: Don’t override, DXT (Tegra), PVRTCPowerVR Texture Compression (PVRTC) is a fixed-rate texture format that compresses textures to significantly reduce file sizes without causing a noticable reduction in image quality.
 More info

 See in Glossary (PowerVR), ETC (default), ETC2 (GLES 3.0), and ASTCAdaptive Scalable Texture Compression (ASTC) A block-based texture format that compresses textures to significantly reduce file sizes without cau sing a noticable reduction in image quality.
 More info

 See in Glossary.
-For advice on using these formats, see the Texture Compression section.
+For advice on using these formats, see the Texture Compression section below.